imics-lab/asl-sign-recognizer/README.md

 ## Future Work / Model Training

-The current application uses a **mock model** for sign prediction.
 To enable actual sign recognition, a deep learning model (e.g., LSTM, Transformer) needs to be trained on landmark sequences.
 The `batch_processing` directory contains scripts that can be adapted for:
 1. Extracting landmarks from a dataset like WLASL (using `batch_process_videos.py`).
 2. Preparing these landmarks into a suitable format (e.g., NumPy arrays with padding/truncation using `create_npy_dataset.py` or `create_split_dataset.py`) for training.

-Once a model is trained (e.g., in PyTorch or TensorFlow/Keras) and saved, `app.py` would need to be updated to load this model and use it for predictions instead of `mock_pytorch_model`.